Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

     file_path.rename(treated_file_path)
 ```

+###  Create document chuncks

-2. Create document chuncks: Chunking plays a crucial role in building RAG.
+Chunking plays a crucial role in building RAG.
 Since the documents can be large, it’s necessary to split them into manageable sizes to ensure efficient indexing and retrieval.
 We must define a chunk_size, which specifies the number of tokens each chunk will contain.

 ```python
 from llama_index.core.node_parser import SentenceSplitter